Silhouette of a man walking at dusk. (Reed Geiger/Unsplash.)

 READ MORE: Ditch doomscrolling and follow these 8 positive Arizona Instagram accounts

 This events list was first published in The Copper Courier’s daily newsletter.
 Sign up here.
-I am so excited for this weekend—I'm hitting the road...
+This weekend is one of my favorites of the year,...